Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Triangulations

 so $H_{\varphi,\Gamma_K}^2(D(\delta^{-1}))=0$.
 Then the base change spectral sequence implies that the formation of $H_{\varphi,\Gamma_K}^1(D(\delta^{-1}))$ commutes with base change on $R$, and the Euler characteristic formula implies that $\dim_{R/\mathfrak{m}_R}H_{\varphi,\Gamma_K}^1(D_{R/\mathfrak{m}_R}(\delta^{-1}))=1+[K:\Q_p]$.
 Then by Nakayama's lemma, $H_{\varphi,\Gamma_K}^1(D(\delta^{-1}))$ is free of the same rank, and we are done.

 \end{proof}

 In order to give a classification over a general base, we again follow the strategy of the proof of ~\cite[Theorem 6.2.14]{kpx} and twist our rank-$1$ $(\varphi,\Gamma)$-module by the universal family of characters.
 Then we can use the settled case over artin local rings and cohomology and base change to cut out the appropriate character.
-The difficulty is in verifying that the slopes of a family of $(\varphi,\Gamma)$-modules over a pseudoaffinoid algebra are bounded; this is the essential content of the following proposition, whose proof we do not duplicate here. \begin{prop} Let $D$ be a $(\varphi,\Gamma_{\Q_p})$-module over $\Lambda_{R,\rig,\Q_p}$.
-Then \begin{enumerate} \item The quotient $D/(\psi-1)$ is a finitely generated $R$-module \item If $n\in\Z$, let $\delta_n:\Q_p^\times\rightarrow R^\times$ be the character trivial on $\Z_p^\times$ which sends $p$ to $u^n$.
-Then for all $n\gg0$, the map $\psi-1:D(\delta_{-n})\rightarrow D(\delta_{-n})$ is surjective. \end{enumerate} \end{prop} \begin{proof} The proof of ~\cite[Proposition 3.3.2]{kpx} carries over verbatim.
-One takes a model of $D$ as a finite projective module over $\Lambda_{R,(0,b],\Q_p}$, considers it as a summand of a free module, and carefully analyzes the actions of $\varphi$ and $\psi$. \end{proof}
+The difficulty is in verifying that the slopes and weights of a family of $(\varphi,\Gamma)$-modules over a pseudoaffinoid algebra are bounded; boundedness of the slopes is the essential content of the following proposition, whose proof we do not duplicate in detail. \begin{prop} Let $R$ be a pseudoaffinoid algebra with pseudouniformizer $u$, and let $D$ be a $(\varphi,\Gamma_{\Q_p})$-module over $\Lambda_{R,\rig,\Q_p}$.
+Then \begin{enumerate} \item The quotient $D/(\psi-1)$ is a finitely generated $R$-module. \item If $n\in\Z$, let $\delta_n\colon\Q_p^\times\rightarrow R^\times$ be the character trivial on $\Z_p^\times$ which sends $p$ to $u^n$.
+Then for all $n\gg0$, the map $\psi-1\colon D(\delta_{-n})\rightarrow D(\delta_{-n})$ is surjective. \end{enumerate} \end{prop} \begin{proof}[Sketch of proof.]
+The proof of ~\cite[Proposition 3.3.2]{kpx} carries over verbatim.
+We take a model of $D$ as a finite projective module over $\Lambda_{R,(0,b],\Q_p}$, consider it as a summand of a finite free module $D'$ with basis $\{\mathbf{e}_i\}$, and carefully analyze the actions of $\varphi$ and $\psi$.
+We choose an interval $[a,b]\subset\R$ (depending on $\varphi$ and $\psi$ on $D$) and consider the image $D''$ of $\oplus_i\oplus_{j\in[a,b]\cap\Z}R$ in $D$.
+Then $D''$ is a finite $R$-module, and it is possible to show that every element of $D$ differs from an element of $D''$ by something in the image of $\psi-1$. \end{proof}